deserierose/happinessproject/README.md

 ## Overview of Findings

 The most significant indicators influencing a country's overall happiness are health and education.
-The greatest relationship and predictive power is basic healthcare access, particularly clean drinking water and life expectancy.
+The greatest relationship and predictive indiciator is access to basic healthcare, particularly clean drinking water and life expectancy.
 While numerous confounding factors affect a country's happiness, the following sections will explore additional impactful indicators and highlight key insights for happiness improvement opportunities.

 Below is an overview dashboard showcasing the average happiness scores and indicators from 2012 to 2022.
-The statistical relationship will be detailed throughout the report.
-The interactive dashboard can be accessed here.
+The statistical relationship will be detailed throughout the report and the interactive dashboard can be accessed here.

 ### Indicator Trends

 * Over 50% of the indicators had a correlation greater than 0.8
-* Strongest relationships with happiness score: health, education and economy category
+* The strongest relationships with happiness scores are found in the health, education, and economy categories
-* Regression analysis looks at how much the happiness score is expected to change depending on the indicator value
+* Regression analysis examines how much the happiness score is expected to change based on the indicator value
-* Category with the strongest effect on happiness: health, education and economy category
+* The categories with the strongest effect on happiness are health, education, and economy
-* The most statistically significant indicators are visualized in this dashboard.
-The statistical analysis can be accessed here
+* The correlational analysis can be found in a supplementary dashboard here

 ### Key Predictive Indicators

-* Indicators with a statistical significance (P value < 0.05) and a correlation greater than 0.8 are visualized below
+* Indicators with statistical significance (p-value < 0.05) and a correlation greater than 0.8 are visualized below and can be accessed here
-* Health is the highest predictive indicator for happiness with universal health care and health expenditure having a high correlation (> 0.8)
+* Health is the strongest predictive indicator for happiness, with universal healthcare and health expenditure showing a high correlation (> 0.8)
-* Lower education completion rate is another predictive indicator, however, the country's expenditure on education is not significant and did not have a high correlation
+* The lower secondary education completion rate is another predictive indicator; however, the country’s expenditure on education is not significant and does not have a strong correlation
-* This can be due to factor's (such as poverty, lack of access to basic needs etc.) limiting children from completing lower secondary education and can explain the high predictive indicators of a country's poverty population and government effectiveness
+* This may be due to factors (such as poverty and lack of access to basic needs) that limit children's ability to complete lower secondary education, which helps explain the high predictive indicators of a country’s poverty rate and government effectiveness

 ### Recommendations